Book A Free 30 Minute Meeting

 Query Execution Time and Credit Usage

 Long-running queries consume significant warehouse resources and monitoring their execution times and credit usage is a necessity.
 It helps you pinpoint expensive operations and prioritize optimization to control your Snowflake spend.
-You can monitor this metric through the QUERY_HISTORY view of ACCOUNT_USAGE.

 SELECT